jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_3.rst

     def add_buttons_to_column_2(column_2, display):

 That was a lot!
 I am going to take a nap.
-I will work on the operations after the nap.
+I will work on the operations after that.

 ----